Details

 Add Form to Website Using Basic Form Code

 This is the most popular method for embedding our forms onto your website.
+It 'embeds' the form on your website, so that any changes made to the form (such as adding new fields) are reflected on your website automatically.

 - Select Lists and Forms from the sidebar.